 where we have used the fermionic star-triangle identity given in \eqref{eq:id-StarTriangle}.
 The remaining one-dimensional integral is trivial to compute.

 At $\Op(\veps)$ we have one $H$-diagram that connects scalars insertions on the line to the external fermions through two Yukawa vertices.
-This diagram contains a challenging ten-dimensional (finite) integral that we will only solve partially for now.
-We will however provide a solution for the $4d$ bulk integral, i.e. before performing the $\tau_3\,, \tau_4$ integrals.
+This diagram contains a challenging ten-dimensional (finite) integral that we only solve partially for now.
+We provide however a solution for the $4d$ bulk integral, i.e., before performing the $\tau_3\,, \tau_4$ integrals.
 After Wick contractions the diagram gives